- Responsible Executive: Provost

 b.
 Approval of Travel to High Risk Destinations

 Any student or student group that desires to participate in an international travel activity to a location determined to be High Risk must seek approval through the Travel Risk Review (TRR) Committee.
 This additional requirement applies to all types of Drexel-affiliated international student travel.
 TRR has representation from Risk Management, General Counsel, Study Abroad, Steinbright Career Development Center (Steinbright), Student Life and Academic Affairs.
 Depending on the nature of the international student travel, other members of the Drexel community may also be asked to participate in the TRR analysis, when appropriate.
 The request for permission to travel should be advanced to the TRR by the relevant office (e.g. Study Abroad, Steinbright, etc.) and include:

 - A signed Addendum to the Terms and Conditions of Participation that acknowledges the additional risk of the travel destination (provided by OIP)

 - A written justification of the importance/value of this particular location to the objectives of the student's academic experience at Drexel

 - A proposed safety plan to ensure the well-being of the participants

-The TWR reviews the request to travel and makes a recommendation to the Vice Provost for Global Initiatives who presents the information for a decision to the Provost.
+The TRR Committee reviews the request to travel and makes a recommendation to the Provost who ultimately makes the final decision.

-Approved travel will have a mandatory pre-departure orientation provided by Study Abroad or Co-op.
+Approved travel will have a mandatory pre-departure orientation provided by OIP or Steinbright.
 Approvals are for a particular program in a location and are valid for the academic year.
-Approvals for repeated programs are valid for the academic year provided that there is no significant change in the Travel Warning.
-Even after approval, if the situation deteriorates or the State Department changes its recommendation for US citizens, permission to travel may be revoked at the discretion of the Provost.
+Approvals for repeated programs are valid for the academic year provided that there is no significant change in the programming or risk level for the location.
+Even after approval, if the situation deteriorates or the US State Department significantly changes its advisory, permission to travel may be revoked at the discretion of the Provost.